bitcoinhodler/glacier/docs/_docs/overview/multi-signature-security.md

 such that some of the keys (but not necessarily all) are required to withdraw funds.
 For example, you might secure your bitcoins with 3 keys but only need any 2 of those keys to withdraw funds.
-(This example is known as a “2-of-3” withdrawal policy.)
+(This example is known as a "2-of-3" withdrawal policy.)

 The keys are then stored in different locations, so someone who gets access to one key will not automatically have access to the others.
-Sometimes, a key is entrusted to the custody of another person, known as a “signatory.”
+Sometimes, a key is entrusted to the custody of another person, known as a "signatory."

-This approach of using multiple keys is known as “multisignature security.”
-The “signature” part of “multisignature” comes from the process of using a private key to access bitcoins, which is referred to as “signing a transaction.”
-Multisignature security is analogous to a bank requiring signatures from multiple people (for example, any 2 of a company’s 3 designated officers) to access funds in an account.
+This approach of using multiple keys is known as "multisignature security."
+The "signature" part of "multisignature" comes from the process of using a private key to access bitcoins, which is referred to as "signing a transaction."
+Multisignature security is analogous to a bank requiring signatures from multiple people (for example, any 2 of a company's 3 designated officers) to access funds in an account.

 ## How Does Multisignature Security Help?